 Use statutory annotations to deepen your understanding of the statute and to continue your research for mandatory and persuasive case law precedent.

 Annotations may include:

-Use secondary sources (treatises, practice guides, law review articles, etc.) to learn more about the law governed by a particular statute or to learn more about the statute itself.
+Use secondary sources (treatises, practice guides, law review articles, etc.) to learn more about the context, history and analysis of a particular statute or area of law.

 Contact Historical & Special Collections at email@example.com

 Meet with Us Schedule an online consult with a Librarian